Overpopulation in LA and its Contributions

 At a glance, we can see the incredibly large number of animals being thrown into shelters, as well as the high number of euthanized animals. “ The Los Angeles Animal Regulation Department impounded 74,000 animals during fiscal year 1994-95.
 Almost 50,000, or more than two-thirds of them, were eventually euthanized (Stemming the Tide of Animal Euthanasia (Item A.7.32)).
 Also to put into perspective, other states, like New Jersey, also had similar practices taking place in their shelters.
 Animal shelters in Camden County killed “7,514 dogs and cats” (Spay and Neutering and Dog Leashing (Item A.17.17)).
 With this data, one might put the full blame on the shelters for euthanizing so many animals, however, one must take into account the full story.
 The consequence of overpopulation in the city has largely been due to irresponsible breeders breeding their animals and not taking proper care of them.
 Dan Knapp, General Manager of the Department of Animal Services from (1999-2001) is quoted as saying, “ ‘ When I explained that we find homes for 11,000 to 15,000 animals a year, and we take in 81,000, one remarked, Well, it's collateral damage.
 We cannot play God’"(What A Difference A Year Makes (Item A.20.4)).
 For this reason the department was eager to implement several ordinances to regulate breeding and hold owners accountable.

 The Responsible Breeders Ordinance was executed and emphasized that the owner is responsible for spaying or neutering their pet as well as licensing them.
 The cost for licensing is $10 for an altered pet and $30 for an unaltered pet (Board Agenda Dec 6, 1999 (Item A.2.1)).
 Another program that emerged was the Administrative Internship Coordinating Services Program- Breeders License Data Collection and Analysis Project.
 “The objective of this program is to decrease pet overpopulation by obtaining information for the purpose of locating unlicensed dog breeders and breeders who are in violation of humane laws” (1990 to 1991 Minutes-Board of Animal Regulation (Item M.19)).
-Furthermore, the Pet Overpopulation Ordinance was adopted by the Council and became effective on November 15, 2000 ( Board Agenda Sept 25, 2000 (A.4.5)).
+Furthermore, the Pet Overpopulation Ordinance was adopted by the Council and became effective on November 15, 2000 (Board Agenda Sept 25, 2000 (Item A.4.5)).
 The goal of this ordinance was to emphasize the responsibility of spaying and neutering pets, and enforcing the notion that breeding is a privilege, not a right (Board Agenda Dec 6, 1999 (Item A.2.1)).
 Lastly, pamphlets and public outreach, such as the ones portrayed above, have been crucial in convincing owners of the overpopulation problem.

 With such initiatives being executed, there was still some uncertainty within the public.
 Various owners were concerned about the health of their pets if they were to be spayed.
 Others were concerned about the costs that came with it.
 Patt Morrison, journalist and author writes, “It costs L.A about $4 million a year to take in and kill those 55,000 dogs and cats.
 The staggering proposed $500 fee is not intended as a cash racket; it is intended to price people into doing the right thing” (It's a Dog's Life, and Death (Item A.9.9)).
 Eventually the issue of cost was combated, with the owners having access to low cost spay and neuter clinics.
 The issue of health concerns was still prominent, however, professionals like Dr. Matsura reassured people that early spaying and neutering has been proven safe and effective.
-She explained that “she was taught in school to spay and neuter no earlier than six weeks of age” ( 1994 to 1996 Minutes-Board of Animal Regulation (Item M.20)).
+She explained that “she was taught in school to spay and neuter no earlier than six weeks of age” (1994 to 1996 Minutes-Board of Animal Regulation (Item M.20)).

 As the city attempted to regulate overpopulation, the issue was never fully addressed and the shelters still faced the consequence of not having enough space to accommodate all the pets.
 Over the years, the methods of euthanasia have changed.
 Back in the 30s, one method of killing was by electricity (1932-1-1 to 1938-6-29 Minutes-Board of Animal Regulation (Item M.2)).
 As time progressed, they started to kill animals with carbon monoxide gas (1941-12-29 to 1944 12-22 Minutes-Board of Animal Regulation (Item M.4)).
 By the 40s, they started using a compression chamber (1944-12-22 to 1948-5-20 Minutes-Board of Animal Regulation (Item M.5)).
-And by 70s, Senate Bill 400 recommended the abolition of High Altitude Euthanasia, and the act of euthanasia by injection became prominent ( 1965-7-6 to 1974-6-30-Minutes-Board of Animal Regulation (Item M.13)).
+And by 70s, Senate Bill 400 recommended the abolition of High Altitude Euthanasia, and the act of euthanasia by injection became prominent (1965-7-6 to 1974-6-30-Minutes-Board of Animal Regulation (Item M.13)).

 Although the animals were euthanized in a humane fashion, the public still condemned the act of killing so many animals, and wanted shelters to go “no-kill”—a difficult goal to achieve under any circumstances.
 Caras proclaims, "he runs a no kill shelter.
 But we don't brag about it because it's unfair.
 Someone else does the killing for us" (Euthanasia, no-kill shelters, directory (Item A.17.11)).
 These shelters who claim to not be killing animals are actually the ones sending them to shelters that kill the animals.